Applies to these roles: Author, Reporter, Admin

 Add Media - Click the camera icon to upload an image or video, choose a new stock image, or embed web content (such as a YouTube video).
-You can replace the uploaded media, add alt tags to images, or remove the media by clicking Edit.
+You can change the alignment for and adjust the crop on the full-width image using the image alignment toolbar.
+Once added, you can replace the uploaded media, add alt tags to images, crop the image, or remove the media by clicking Edit.
 Media displays below the event description.

 Add Audio - Click the microphone icon to upload an audio file or record narration.
 You can pause while recording, but Rise won’t save your in-progress recording until you click Stop Recording.
 Audio displays above the event description.

 Step 3: Add, Delete, and Reorder Events

 In edit mode, click the Add Event button at the bottom of the sidebar to add events to the timeline.

 Drag events up and down the sidebar to reorder the list.
 Events are automatically numbered and will renumber themselves when you rearrange them.
 Events are listed by event number in the sidebar unless you give them a custom title.

 To delete an event, hover over it in the sidebar or in the main body of the window and click the trash icon that appears.

 When you’re finished, click the Close button in the upper right corner to return to your lesson.